lancelote/advent_of_code/README.md

 ## Tests

-All tests are stored in the `tests` folder, `unittest` syntax are used.
+All tests are stored in the `tests` folder, `unittest` syntax is used.
 But feel free to use any test runner you like.
 I prefer `pytest`:

 ```bash
 pytest tests/